ArturBasov/ReactApp/README.md

 The application to be run on http://localhost:3000.

-In communicates with the backend that should be run on http://localhost:8080.
+It communicates with the backend that should be run on http://localhost:8080.

 The application has the following functionality:
 - Loads all available employees on initial page render.